✔ Available on Grow and Scale subscriptions 1

 Who

-• Project admins (can access the project's Finance > Budgets section and view, manage, and create budgets on projects where they are an admin)
+• Project admins can access the project's Finance > Budgets section and view, manage, and create budgets on projects they're an admin on.

 • Standard users and client users with the project permission: